 - One Year Lived – Adam Shepard (2013) — among the many memoirs travelers tend to write, this tale of a year lived remains inspiring on the second or third read-through.

 - Vagabonding – Rolf Potts (2002) — a mainstay on lists like this.
-A timeless perspective on traveling, though you may find the resources a bit dated.
+A timeless perspective on traveling, though some resources might be a bit dated.

 - facebook.com/groups/becomingadigitalnomad — the group for this very book